It's very cheap, (although slightly more expensive than neighboring countries of Laos, and Cambodia.)

 Transport.
 Taxis in the cities are the best way, although be sure to confirm the price beforehand and always ask to go 'by meter' as it's always the cheapest way.
 Many people use tuk-tuks (small three wheeled bikes) but these can be very dangerous as they drive like crazy!
 You travel around the country by bus or overnight trains, and nearly all hotels and travel agents can help you book. over 7 years ago

 Ian's answer is good; I have maybe a few additions.
 If you want western food expect to pay more.
 Cheapest around 200 baht up to 1,000.
 The cost depends on your selection and where you go.
 For a small beer, you will get a can, not a bottle, for yes, 25-29 baht.
 For hotels it is possible to be a little cheaper, maybe around 800 baht and still stay in an OK place.
 Taxis is easy, but local bus or songtow is much cheaper.
 The trick is getting the right one and getting out at the right place.
-It depends on how much of an adventurer you are. about 5 years ago
+It depends on how much of an adventurer you are. over 5 years ago